1973 – 2023 … The Arc is Celebrating 50 years!

 - Assists families with planning their child’s transition to a new school or work environment.

 Quality education and appropriate services require a collaborative effort.
-We encourage and support positive communication between parents, students, educators and agencies.
+We encourage and support positive communication between parents, students, educators, and agencies, organizations, and service providers.

-For adults with disabilities, we can provide information about supports and services so you can make informed decisions to help you have the life you want.
+For adults with disabilities, we can provide information about supports, transition, employment, and services so you can make informed decisions to help you have the life you want in the least restrictive environment possible.
+Helping individuals live their best life!

-The Arc works at the national, state and local level to monitor laws and regulations that affect people with disabilities.
-We discuss disability issues with local legislators.
+The Arc works at the national, state, and local level to monitor laws and regulations that affect people with disabilities.
+We discuss disability issues with local legislators, develop action alerts, and advocate for the rights of individuals with intellectual, developmental, and other disabilities.

-The Arc of Indiana County sponsors seminars, workshops and fairs to increase public awareness on disability issues.
-We also conduct satisfaction surveys to monitor the quality of services being received by people with intellectual and/or developmental disabilities.
+The Arc of Indiana County sponsors seminars, workshops, conferences, training, and fairs to increase public awareness on disability issues, provide resources, support, and education on topics relevant to our individuals and their families.
+We also conduct satisfaction surveys to monitor the quality of services being received by people with intellectual and/or developmental disabilities called IM4Q.

-We welcome volunteers to support our activities and to serve on our Legislative, Education, Community Outreach, and Public Awareness committees.
+We welcome volunteers and new members to support our activities, events and serve on our Legislative, Fundraising, Education, Community Outreach, and Public Awareness committees.